Istanbul’s Hagia Sophia opens as a mosque for Muslim prayers

 In New York, the Greek Orthodox Archdiocese of America, called the inaugural prayers a “cultural and spiritual misappropriation and a violation of all standards of religious harmony and mutual respect.”
 Archbishop Elpidophoros of America held a meeting with U.S. President Donald Trump and Vice President Mike Pence in Washington on Thursday to discuss concerns over the reconversion.

 Suzan Fraser reported from Ankara, Turkey.
-Derek Gatopoulos in Athens contributed to this report.
+Robert Badenbieck in Istanbul and Derek Gatopoulos in Athens contributed to this report.

 By MEHMET GUZEL and SUZAN FRASER